 Although the Thunder’s starting center last season was Chet Holmgren, they sometimes utilized a twin-tower lineup with backup center Jaylin Williams, particularly during the second round of the playoffs when facing the Mavericks, who had strong depth in the paint.
 Compared to Jaylin Williams, Hartenstein is a clear upgrade.
 His rim protection allows Chet Holmgren to maximize his defensive range, similar to how the Grizzlies used Steven Adams to unlock the defensive potential of Jaren Jackson Jr. a few years ago.

 In addition, the Thunder also signed a 4-year 48M contract extension with Isaiah Joe, who showed continuous improvement last season, and a 5-year 47M contract extension with Aaron Wiggins.
-The Thunder could have kept them for one more year at a lower price, but the front office decided to decline their original team option of around 2M and proactively renegotiate their contracts to prevent them from becoming targets for other teams next year.
+The Thunder might have kept them for one more year at a lower price, but the front office decided to decline their original team option of around 2M and proactively renegotiate their contracts to prevent them from becoming targets for other teams next year.

 Defeated in the Finals due to poor outside shooting But is it worth it for the Mavericks to sacrifice defense for three-pointers?